 In an academic community, students, faculty and staff each have responsibility for maintaining an appropriate environment conducive to learning.
 Students, faculty and staff have the responsibility to treat each other with understanding, dignity and respect.
-Disruption of teaching, administration, research, and other institutional activities is prohibited in the Student Conduct Code under OAR 576-015-0015(1) which states:
+Disruption of teaching, administration, research, and other institutional activities is prohibited in the Student Conduct Code which states:

 Obstruction or disruption of teaching, learning, research, administration, disciplinary procedures, or other institutional activities, including the institution's public service functions or other authorized activities on institutionally-owned or controlled property.
 Disruptive behavior may include but is not limited to the following, where it has the effect of obstructing or disrupting the University activities listed above: